Reef Manta Ray Facts

 Reef Manta Ray Distribution, Habitat, and Ecology

-Fortunately, both for the dazzling Reef Manta Ray, and for those of us who appreciate Nature, this wonder of evolution inhabits a relatively broad range.
+Fortunately, both for the dazzling Reef Manta Ray, and for those of us who appreciate Nature, this wonder of evolution inhabits a relatively broad expanse of the globe.
 That’s because the impressive fish mainly inhabits fairly large parts of both the Indian Ocean and the Pacific Ocean.

-Wherever the animal appears, though, it displays a decided preferences in terms of its choice of habitat.
+Wherever the captivating animal appears, though, it displays decidedly clear preferences in terms of its choice of habitat.
 The great majority of individuals make their home close to shore.
 In point of fact, they’re quite frequently observed swimming no more than a few miles from shore.

-This pattern also holds true whether the individual or group appears in tropical or subtropical latitudes.
-Even there, however, it shows strong preferences.
+This pattern of behavior also holds true whether the individual or group appears in tropical or subtropical latitudes.
+Even there, however, it shows markedly clear favoritism.
 Due to those preferences, it’s most commonly spotted close to rocky reefs or coral, in either bays or atolls.

-As a general principle, the Reef Manta Ray lives a solitary life.
-Exceptions to this tendency exist, however.
+As a general principle, the mesmerizing Reef Manta Ray lives a solitary life.
+Exceptions to this tendency nonetheless do exist, however.
 Along with meeting for mating purposes, individuals often band together when feeding.
 That feeding also most frequently occurs during the afternoon.

-Like related species, this creature evolved as a filter feeder.
-It therefore filters sea water to consume quantities of zooplankton.
+Like related species around the world, this creature evolved as a filter feeder.
+It therefore filters sea water to consume large quantities of zooplankton.
 The species evolved as ovoviviparous, with gestation lasting 12 – 13 months.
 A typical lifespan, meanwhile, appears to be around 50 years.

 Species Sharing Its Range

-Check out our other articles on 4 Fabulous Central American Trees, Purple Frog, Postojna Cave, Kentia Palm, White-Nosed Coati, Sunflower Sea Star, Lord Howe Island
+Check out our other articles on 4 Fabulous Central American Trees, Purple Frog, Postojna Cave, Kentia Palm, White-Nosed Coati, Sunflower Sea Star, Lord Howe Island, Gila Monster

 Leave a Reply